hosteur-sa-ch/Rag_GaleraBackup_ToS3/README.md

 *To test the configuration use command line below to list bucket and folder*

 <code>rclone ls S3BACKUP:[BUCKET]</code>
->Should list all object in the bucket.
+>Should list all objects in the bucket.

 ### On Galera Volumes